Back & Neck Pain/Injury

 I use a specific exercise programme for patients with Back Pain devised with Mr Tony Reece who is a spinal specialist based at Rosshall and Nuffield Hospitals, Glasgow.
 This programme is evidence based and patients are encouraged to take responsibility for their own care.

 Serious back injuries like fracture or dislocations are uncommon but can be devastating.
 These need to be recognised immediately and treated appropriately.

 Also back pain which does not respond to physiotherapy treatment within an expected time frame would require further evaluation.
 A good example of this is low back pain in adolescent and young adult sportsmen/women who should have a spondylolytic defect excluded.

 Physiotherapists have the knowledge and expertise to assist with pain relief, improve mobility and retrain movement patterns in order to enable recovery.
-The evidence shows that posture improvement and exercise including core exs are the key components in effectively helping patients to manage their back pain and minimize the likelihood of recurrences in the long term.
+The evidence shows that posture improvement and exercise including core exercises are the key components in effectively helping patients to manage their back pain and minimise the likelihood of recurrences in the long term.